 Practical strategies for nonprofits to get real technology value without enterprise budgets.
 Prioritization, smart tooling, and finding the right help.

-Focus on one thing at a time, use boring technology, and find developers who understand constraints.
+TL;DR Focus on one thing at a time, use boring technology, and find developers who understand constraints.

 Nonprofits need technology to operate effectively, but they’re often stuck with: